 For more than 75 years, Douglas Dynamics has been manufacturing the best products available on the market.
-Every day our employees work hard to meet our customers' needs, and every day we, as an organization, are focused on fostering a collaborative environment for our employees and offering them the opportunity to have ownership in our company's success.
-As of December 31, 2021, we employed 1,436 employees, all US based except for 12 employees who work in the Douglas Dynamics Sourcing Office located in Beijing, China.
+Every day, our employees work hard to meet our customers' needs, and every day we, as an organization, are focused on fostering a collaborative environment for our employees and offering them the opportunity to have ownership in our company's success.
+As of December 31, 2022, we employed 1,813 employees, all US based except for 14 employees who work in the Douglas Dynamics Sourcing Office located in Beijing, China.
 None of our employees are represented by a union and we are not party to any collective bargaining agreements.
-We believe that we have one of the lowest employee turnover rates in our industry and believe that our focus on integrity, teamwork and high-performance have enabled us to create an ideal work environment for every one of our employees.
-Our Board of Directors regularly receives updates from our senior management with respect to our health and safety, diversity and inclusion and our internal talent development initiatives and priorities.
+We believe that our focus on integrity, teamwork and high-performance have enabled us to create an ideal work environment for every one of our employees.
+Our Board of Directors and our Compensation Committee regularly receive updates from our senior management with respect to our health and safety, diversity and inclusion and our internal talent development initiatives and priorities.